qtalr/lab-01/README.md

 ## Preparation

-- Read/ annotate: [Recipe \#0](https://qtalr.github.io/qtalrkit/articles/recipe-0.html).
+- Read/ annotate: [Recipe \#1](https://qtalr.github.io/qtalrkit/articles/recipe-1.html).
 You can refer back to this document to help you at any point during this lab activity.

 ## Objectives

-- Access a lab activity
+-
-- Create and edit a Quarto document and render a report
-- Export a report as a PDF or Word document
-- Learn the submission process on Canvas

 ## Instructions

 ### Getting started

 1. Create a Quarto document using the RStudio toolbar
-  - Provide the title: "Literate Programming I"
+  - Provide the title: "Literate Programming II"
   - Provide the author: \<Your Name\>
 2. Render the Quarto document (without changes)
   - Click the 'Knit' button on the RStudio toolbar
-  - Save the Quarto file with the name `lab_1.qmd`.
+  - Save the Quarto file with the name `lab-1.qmd`.

-### Exploring R Markdown
+### ...

-1. In your own words describe:

-- What is Literate Programming?
-- What is Quarto?

-In your descriptions use various [options provided by the basic Markdown syntax](https://rmarkdown.rstudio.com/authoring_basics.html) to format your response (i.e. headers, bold, italics, lists, links, *etc*.

-*Remember: you can preview your work at any time by clicking the 'Knit' button in the RStudio toolbar*

-2. Render the `.qmd` as a PDF or a Word document
-  - Use the dropdown arrow to the right of the 'Knit' button and select either 'Knit to PDF' or 'Knit to Word'

-3. (optional) Explore adding a code chunk and some R code to your R Markdown document
-  - You can copy and paste code from Recipe #1 to get you started.
-  - Try and manipulate the code chunk options (i.e. hiding code and/ or output), for example.

 ### Assessing your progress